-As was explained to the Applicant at the hearing, the Applicant's lack of knowledge of the contents of his luggage is not a defence to the violation by reason of subsection 18(1) of the Agriculture and Agri-Food Administrative Monetary Penalties Act, which states as follows:
+Unfortunately for the Applicant, the lack of knowledge of the violation is no defence by reason of ss.
+18(1) of the Agriculture and Agri-Food Administrative Monetary Penalties Act which states as follows:

-- 18.(1) A person named in a notice of violation does not have a defence by reason that the person - (a) exercised due diligence to prevent the violation; or - (b) reasonably and honestly believed in the existence of the facts that, if true, would exonerate the person.
+18.(1) A person named in a notice of violation does not have a defence by reason that the person

+(a) exercised due diligence to prevent the violation; or

+(b) reasonably and honestly believed in the existence of the facts that, if true, would exonerate the person.